What currency would you like to shop in?

 How should a parka fit?

-Make sure your parka doesn't fit tight and that your hips are covered.
-The shoulders should fit comfortably, and the body should lightly hug your torso.
-Make sure you're wearing at least a sweater when you're trying it on.
+A parka should be slightly loose however the shoulders should fit comfortably, and the body should lightly hug your torso.
+We recommend wearing a jumper when you're trying it on.

 Should you size up in parka?

-It completely makes sense!
-It's always wiser to size up when it comes to outerwear.
-This will mean you will be able to wear layers underneath, and it will also look more proportionate.
+It completely makes sense to!
+It's always wiser to size up when it comes to outerwear to allow room for layering.

 A good quality coat will see you through year after year, but only if you care for it properly.
 It means avoiding harsh detergent, a delicate washing process, regular waterproofing and storing it in a dry place on a coat hanger.